COLLEGE OF PUBLIC HEALTH

 The Doctorate of Occupational Therapy (OTD) is an entry-level professional doctorate in occupational therapy.
 Students entering the OTD program must hold a bachelor’s degree prior to the start of the program.
 As decreed by the American Occupational Therapy Association (AOTA), occupational therapists may enter the profession at the master’s or doctoral level.
 Although a doctoral degree is not mandatory, it is believed that the profession will eventually move to the single point of entry doctorate degree as many healthcare disciplines have done.
 This program is forward thinking, preparing students now at the doctoral level.

-Campus Location: Main for in-person instruction, with the majority of learning/instruction online.
+Campus Location: Main for in-person instruction, with some learning/instruction online.
 Experiential-learning labs and fieldwork are done at off-campus clinical and community sites.

 Affiliation(s): Students complete field studies and capstones in various settings depending on the nature of the study.